-HCC and PCI defined as Hard Coking Coal and Pulverised Coal Injection, respectively
+HCC: Hard Coking Coal PCI: Pulverized Coal Injection

-- Huguenot has a contained resource of 277.7 million tonnes of combined Measured and Indicated resources plus 119.2 million tonnes of Inferred resources, making it one of the largest deposits in the region - The Gordon Creek deposit on the Flatbed property has a contained resource of 298 million tonnes of inferred resources - Coals from both Huguenot and Flatbed rank as premium metallurgical coking coals - The coals are amenable to washing to a low-ash product with low sulfur and low phosphorus - Similar coal quality to Anglo's nearby Trend mine (premium product exported to Asia)
+- Huguenot has a contained resource of 277.7 million tonnes of combined Measured and Indicated resources plus 119.2 million tonnes of Inferred resources, making it one of the largest deposits in the region - The Gordon Creek deposit on the Flatbed property has a contained resource of 298 million tonnes of inferred resources - Coals from both Huguenot and Flatbed rank as premium metallurgical coking coals.
+The coals are amenable to washing to a low-ash product with low sulfur and low phosphorus - Premium coking coal: the quality of coal at Huguenot and Flatbed is comparable to that once produced from the Quintette (Denison Mines/Teck) and Bullmoose (Teck) mines, and to coal more recently mined at the Anglo American's Trend Mine, that is currently under care and maintenance.
+Coal from these mines, together with coal from Conuma's Perry Creek Mine, has been exported to Asian markets for a long time.
+From 1984 to 2003, well over 100 million tonnes were exported to Japan from the Quintette and Bullmoose operations.